jhspetersson/fselect/README.md

     fselect path from /tmp where is_pipe = true fselect path from /tmp where is_socket = 1

+Find files with xattrs, check if particular xattr exists, or get its value:

+    fselect path, xattrs, has_xattr('user.test'), xattr('user.test') from /home/user

 Include arbitrary text as columns:

     fselect "name, ' has size of ', size, ' bytes'"